surajmendhe5573/ShopNexus2/README.md

 # ShopNexus Backend APIs

-**ShopNexus** is a backend service for an e-commerce platform that provides essential APIs for managing users, products, reviews, shopping carts, coupon codes, and notifications via email.
+**ShopNexus** is a backend service for an e-commerce platform that provides essential APIs to manage users, products, reviews, shopping carts, coupon codes, and notifications via email.
+Built with scalability and extensibility in mind, ShopNexus offers a robust foundation for e-commerce operations.

 ## Features